zxlml/zxlml.github.io/cn_page.md

 - **合作**
 - ~~Fine-grained Analysis on the Generalization of Multimodal Metric Learning.
 (Resubmit)~~
 - Controlled Feature Interaction Selection for Deep Sparse Networks.
 (To IJCAI[C])
 - From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning.
-(To IJCAI[C])
+(To ICML[C])
 - On the Generalization Ability of Next-Token-Prediction Pretraining.(To ICML[C])
 - HDME: Hallucination Detection in LLMs Using Manifold Embedding.
 (To ICML[C])
 - Explainable Hardware Trojan Detection and Localization in FPGA Netlists.
 (To ACM TODAES[J])